Optical printer: Artifacts

 As in any analog process, every re-printing degrades the picture, just like a photocopy of a photocopy.
 Properly performed contact printing generally creates less degradation provided that the contact between the negative and the print film is perfect.
 Optical printing can emphasize the grain structure and any imperfections in the negative.
 Also, since a new, different piece of film was exposed and printed, matching the exact colors of the original was a problem.
 Often the printer work was limited to only the parts of a dissolve needing the effect.
-The original footage was spliced mid-shot with the optically-printed portion, often resulting in an obvious change in image quality when the transition occurs.
+The original footage was spliced mid-shot with the optically printed portion, often resulting in an obvious change in image quality when the transition occurs.

 Other problematic artifacts depend on the effect attempted, most often alignment inaccuracies in matte work.
 For this reason, shots intended to be manipulated via optical printer were often shot on larger film formats than the rest of the project.
 Otherwise obsolete formats, such as VistaVision, remained in use for many years after they had been abandoned for the conventional shooting of scenes because their larger frame size provided greater clarity, reduced grain size when reprinted and any alignment problems were not as conspicuous.

 Restoration printing

-Optical printers have often been used in the recovery of older, damaged film stock.
-This includes the 1989 restoration of Intolerance (1916).
+Optical printers have often been used in the recovery of older, damaged film stock which includes the 1989 restoration of Intolerance (1916).

 Scratches, abrasions, cinch marks caused by rewinding a film too tightly, and other blemishes are a common problem with films that are candidates for restoration.
 Most of these scratches are in the back side of the film in the transparent substrate that forms the film base, rather than in the photographic emulsion on the front that holds the film's actual image.
 In the normal process of duplicating a film in an optical printer, collimated light passes through the film base on its way to illuminate the emulsion.
 Any scratches, abrasions, etc., in the film base cause the light to bend such that the duplicated film ends up with bright or dark (depending on whether copying from a negative or positive original) copies of the scratches.
 This bending of the light is being caused by the difference in the refraction index of the substrate and the air.

 If these scratches and abrasions can be prevented from being captured on the new print, it eliminates one entire area of restoration work.
 Three methods address this problem.
 First, one can simply enlarge the portion of the film not damaged.
 This mainly has application where the damage is confined to the edges.

 The second method is wet-gate printing.
 The "gate" in a projector is the apparatus that holds the film in place as each frame is shown.
 A wet gate is filled with a fluid that coats the film as it is fed through, constantly replenishing the fluid as needed.